 The attack outline will serve as a checklist of sorts for all the main topic areas in the course that you’ll want to consider when working through a final exam essay.
 If you have a closed book exam, keep studying that attack outline until you have it ingrained in you—until you can reproduce it from memory.

-If you weren’t able to finish your outline or didn’t make one, study the BARBRI outlines in 1L Mastery and use them to make your own attack outlines.
+If you weren’t able to finish your outline or didn’t make one, use the outlines available in BARBRI 1L Mastery and use them to make your own attack outlines.